 In April 2016, we were named as a defendant in litigation filed by Research Corporation Technologies, Inc. (RCT) in the U.S. District Court for the District of Arizona.
 RCT is seeking damages for breach of contract, unjust enrichment, and conversion related to processes used to manufacture certain products, including Humalog and Humulin.
 In October 2021, the court issued a summary judgment decision in favor of RCT on certain issues, including with respect to a disputed royalty.
 Both parties filed motions for reconsideration, which were denied.
 We filed supplemental summary judgment motions.
-In November 2022, the court stayed proceedings so the parties can pursue mediation.
-The stay was lifted in April 2023.
-A trial date has not been set.
+A temporary stay on the proceedings was lifted in April 2023, but a trial date has not been set.
 Potential damages payable under the litigation, if finally awarded after an appeal, could be material but are not currently reasonably estimable.
 This matter is ongoing.